rgo/homebrew-darktable/README.md

 It's up to you to create a direct access or something similar.

-### I already have it installed but I want to to test it
+### I already have darktable installed, I ONLY want to to test it

-To avoid broken anyhting of your current installation.
-You can execute this darktable with the database in memory, custom cache directory and a separate configuration path:
+To avoid break anyhting of your current installation, you can execute this darktable with the database in memory, custom cache directory and a separate configuration path:

 ```
 darktable --library :memory: --cachedir /tmp/homebrew-darktable-head-cache/ --configdir ~/.config/homebrew-darktable-head